Nanibah Chacon: Art career

 Chacon's mural, She Taught Us to Weave, was commissioned by the City of Albuquerque for the ISEA International Arts and Technology Symposium in 2012.
 This mural is part of the Wells Park Rail Corridor Mural Project and contains a low-power radio transmitter.
+The radio device transmits the words, Hozho naahaslii, a Navajo phrase that connotes "the instrinsic value of living beautifully."

-In 2013, her mural, Against The Storm She Gathers Her Thoughts, became the first mural installation in the Navajo Nation Museum as a part of the Ch’ikééh Baa Hózhǫ exhibit.
+In 2013, her mural, Against The Storm She Gathers Her Thoughts, became the first mural installation in the Navajo Nation Museum as a part of the Ch'ikééh Baa Hózhǫ exhibit.
 In conjunction with this exhibit, her work Na iiz Nah, was selected for inclusion in the indigenous art zine, Ziindi.
 Also in 2013, Chacon's work Manifestations of Glittering World was included in the Stands With A Fist: Contemporary Native Women Artists exhibit at the Museum of Contemporary Native Arts in Santa Fe, New Mexico.

 Chacon was included in the 19th Young Latino Artists Exhibition, entitled Y, Que?
 (And What!), at the Mexic-Arte Museum in Austin, Texas, which presented multimedia artworks from emerging Latinx artists, under the age of 35, that explored themes of race, class, gender, sexuality, and cultural identity.
 The same year, she was the featured artist speaker at the Northern New Mexico College conference Mapping Geographies of Self: Woman as First Environment.

 In 2015, Chacon was the lead artist on the largest mural in Albuquerque, Resilience.
 For this mural, she partnered with the nonprofit youth arts organization, Working Classroom, and collaborated with a number of students from Albuquerque's Washington Middle School.
 That year, she also completed a mural on a wall of the Municipal Arts Gallery in Izhevsk, Russia.